kah334/3DSedimentAccumulation/README.md

 Lid_STL.STL: contains files for printing a lid to fit the base.
 The lid should be printed with flexible filament.

-Additional files included for interested parties are solidworks files for the base, lid, a skeleton of the tin size we used, and assy.
+Additional files included for interested parties are solidworks files for the base, lid, a skeleton of the tin size we used, and assembly (assy).